api-platform/website/pwa/data/con/2023/speakers/en/kevin-dunglas.md

 ## About Kévin

-Founder of [Les-Tilleuls.coop](https://les-tilleuls.coop/en) (a French worker-owned cooperative), Kévin is CEO and CTO, specialist in **designing critical web applications** (high traffic, high availability, interoperability).
+Founder of [Les-Tilleuls.coop](https://les-tilleuls.coop/en) (a French worker-owned cooperative), Kévin is specialized in **designing critical web applications** (high traffic, high availability, interoperability).

 He's a member of the Symfony framework core-team, and the creator of API Platform, of [Mercure.rocks](https://mercure.rocks/), [Vulcain.rocks](https://github.com/dunglas/vulcain) protocols and [FrankenPHP](https://frankenphp.dev/).
 He's an active contributor to more than a hundred Open Source projects including the PHP language, Laravel, Doctrine ORM, Prestashop and tools from the React and Kubernetes ecosystems.